 The steering committee is composed of representatives from participating localities as well as regional, state, and federal agencies who have expertise to offer in hazard mitigation.
-Working groups for each of the hazards will meet during this process to more fully evaluate the data and develop the plan details.
-These natural hazards were ranked in 2011 for impact in the New River Valley.
+Working groups for each of the hazards met during this process to more fully evaluate the data and develop the plan details.
+These natural hazards were ranked in 2017 for impact in the New River Valley.

 Over the next year, the plan will be developed with data collection, regional collaboration among participating localities, hazard identification and risk assessment, public involvement and information sharing, mitigation strategy creation, and finally a draft that will be reviewed and submitted to the funding agencies for approval.

 FEMA has sent notification that the 2017 plan has been “approved pending adoption” which means the plan must be adopted by at least one locality before approval is final.
 At that point, the plan is considered valid for five years.
 Links to the plan are posted below.
 Appendix 2 will be updated as adoption resolutions are passed by participating localities.
 Comments for this update are closed, but we welcome your input which would be addressed in the next update to the plan.
 You can submit those here.

 The map below provides interactive viewing of hazard data as it becomes available.